Home > Facade > Façade Lighting Creating Distinct Landmarks

 “In the UAE, we follow the ADM Abu Dhabi municipality manual, Dubai municipality compliance guidelines and estidama regulations”, says Aneja.
 Many private projects need clearance from local authorities.
 For more general compliance, one can refer to CIE and BS standards, though the local gulf standards are more rigid as they take into account the harsh weather conditions and proximity of the sea.
 Light pollution and sustainability are taken very seriously in these standards.

 The material is a large determinant for any lighting and will dictate the direction, amount and type of lighting the surface will receive.
 With smart façades and newer composite façade materials honing the market, lighting designers also have to upgrade to newer sustainable lighting technologies.

 Studying the façade surface (flat or patterned) and its strength to hold fixations, light reflectivity, incident light dispersion properties, colour, and material composition – all these play a vital role in the selection of the lighting technique and the product, says Aneja.
 Every material behaves distinctly when illuminated, says Guha.

 One needs to be aware of the right colour, temperature and intensity of light that is required to get the best visual effect.
-Too much light may create light burns, while too less may leave it under illuminated.
-The material palette of future façades is evolving rapidly ranging from ceramics, multilayer aluminium/metal, to ETFE (ethylene tetrafluroethylene copolymer) cushion fabric, multilayer ETICS (external thermal insulation cladding system) to green vegetated façade systems, adds Ar.
+Too much light may create light burns, while too little may leave it illuminated.
+The material palette of future façades is evolving rapidly ranging from ceramics, multilayer aluminium/metal, to ETFE (ethylene tetrafluoroethylene copolymer) cushion fabric, multilayer ETICS (external thermal insulation cladding system) to green vegetated façade systems, adds Ar.
 Kembhavi.